 WHAT TO EXPECT AT MANDALAY HILL

-Ride the elevator from the parking lot to the very peak of Mandalay Hill and you’ll soon see why it is one of the best things to do in Mandalay!
+Ride the elevator from the parking lot to the very peak of Mandalay Hill.

 At the top, you can expect to experience 360-degree views of Mandalay City and its incredible surrounding landscape of various mountain ranges and the Irrawaddy River.